datuxer/redux-reducer-factory/README.md

 ## usage

 ### createReducerFactory(beforeReduceEnhancers, afterReduceEnhancers)
-`=> Function` Returns a reducer creator function with enhancements.
+`=> Function` Returns a createReducer function with enhancements.

-Expects `beforeReduceEnhancers` and `afterReduceEnhancers` to be arrays of enhancer functions with the signature below.
+Expects `beforeReduceEnhancers` and `afterReduceEnhancers` to be arrays of reducer/enhancer functions with the signature below.
 Enhancers are invoked in array order before and after the reducer invocation with the following parameters:
 #### beforeEnhancer(handler, initialState, previousState, chainedEnhancedState)
 `=> enhancedState` Returns enhanced state, which will be passed as `enhancedPreviousState` to the next enhancer in the chain.